ChampagneAndfragrance/Dino_Diffusion_Parking_Official/README.md

 (Work done in [Bosch AI Silicon Valley](https://www.bosch-ai.com/))

 ## Introduction
-This repository contains the code for the submitted 2026 IEEE International Conference on Robotics & Automation (ICRA) paper.
+This repository contains the code for our submitted conference paper.

 This work proposes a learning modular based pipeline of the autonomous parking that can be trained with only a specific environment setting in CARLA but applied to multiple different domain settings and even the Gaussian-Splatting (GS) rendered real-world in a zero-shot fashion without additional data collection.
 The inputs are the images captured by surrounding cameras, while the output is an on-the-fly updated trajectory.
 We test the performance of our policies on both CARLA and real-world 3DGS settings.